Applying to Dental School Information

 Dental schools require certain predental education courses which must be completed prior to enrollment in dental school.
 Schools vary somewhat in these requirements.
 A good place to verify these requirements is in a book called Official Guide to Dental Schools, which may be viewed in the office of the ISU Health Professions Advisory Committee.

 The address of each United States and Canadian dental school can be found in the above book, so that further information about a school's requirements can be requested.
 It is essential that the applicant inquire about requirements of the schools he/she is interested in!
-To obtain your own copy of the above book, send $35 to:

-Or visit the ADEA web site at: www.adea.org for order information.
+Visit the ADEA web site at: www.adea.org for order information.

 The minimum course requirements for most dental schools are not extensive.
 Dental schools want potential applicants to fill remaining class time with courses which will broaden his/her knowledge and better equip him/her for community life.
 A dentist is a highly skilled professional, but he/she also must know how to deal with and understand people in his/her practice.

 - Minimum years of college: 2 (however, the typical admitted student will have a bachelor's degree)

 BIOL 1101 & 1101 Lab, 1102 & 1102 Lab, BIOL 2206/2207

 - Suggested additional courses:

 Some dental schools now require biochemistry (BIOL 4432 or BIOL 4445, 4447) for admission.